Voidreaver12/PPL_ExploreProject/README.txt

 as a string and do its own calculations and methods, finally returning to C++ with a position on the game board to move.
 When creating your own AI, you should be sure to make the AI properly, as a bad AI may continuously choose an invalid option, creating an infinite loop.

+BMI Calculadora in Lua
+by Han Nguyen
+CSCI400
+3/4/2018

+To compile: Nothing, just install Lua.
+To run: Run in terminal with Lua. ex: "lua BMICalculadora.lua"

+This program explores some of the basics of programming with simple standard input and output, along with some math calculations and some if/then/else statements.